 Now is the time to add all your finishing elements to your mask.
 If you've added enough layers, you will have the structural integrity to support 3D elements.
 Add them with paper mache clay or with strips of paper dipped in glue and formed into shapes.
 Let that dry and prime your surface before adding the paint colors you want.
 You can be as creative as you want with your décor.
 Seal it all in with a sealant and your mask is ready.

-BONUS – How to Make Paper Mache mask from Clay
+BONUS – Paper Mache Mask from Clay Step by Step

 If you do want to add details on your masks with paper mache clay, here is the easiest way to make some at home.